Attouch-Th\'era Duality, Generalized Cycles and Gap Vectors: Introduction

 \emph{The goal of this paper is to give a systematic study of the cycles, gap vectors and fixed points of compositions of proximal mappings, and to provide generalized cycles and gap vectors when the classical ones do not necessarily exist.
 Our investigation relies to a large extent on the Attouch-Th\'era duality and convex analysis.}

 The remainder of the paper is organized as follows.
 Section~\ref{s:preliminary} collects some preliminary results and facts on convex functions and monotone operators needed in the sequel.
 In Section~\ref{s:cycle:fixed} we provide a systematic study of classical cycles, gap vector, and fixed point sets of cyclic proximal mappings.
 It turns out that the fixed point sets of a cyclic composition of proximal mappings is just a shift of the other via gap vectors.
+That is, for $F_{i}:=\Fix\big(\prox_{f_{i}}\cdots\prox_{f_{1}}\prox_{f_{m}}\cdots\prox_{f_{i+1}}\big)$ with $F_{m+1}:=F_{1}$, one has $F_{i+1}=F_{i}-y_{i+1}$ for $i=1,\ldots, m$, where $\by=(y_{1},\ldots, y_{m})$ is the gap vector.
 In Section~\ref{s:gcycle:gfixed}, using the Attouch-Th\'era duality we investigate the generalized cycle and gap vectors, and show that they can recover the classical ones whenever the latter exist.
 Section~\ref{s:lowerh:exact} is devoted to conditions under which $\ff\Box\iota_{\Delta}$ is lower semicontinuous, in turn, these guarantee that the classical cycles and gap vectors exist.
 Section~\ref{s:example} gives two examples to illustrate our results on the generalized cycle and gap vector.
 Finally, Section~\ref{s:compute} shows how to use the forward-backward iteration scheme to compute the generalized cycle and gap vectors.

 {\bf Notation}.
 We follow the notation of \cite{BC2017}, where one will find a detailed account of the following notions.
 Let $f, g:X\rightarrow\RX$.
 The Fenchel conjugate of $f$ is The infimal convolution of $f, g$ is $ f\Box g:X\rightarrow\RRX:x\mapsto\inf_{y\in X}(f(y)+g(x-y)),$ and it is exact at a point $x\in X$ if $(\exists y\in X)\ (f\Box g)(x)=f(y)+g(x-y);$ $f\Box g$ is exact if it is exact at every point of its domain.
 The subdifferential of $f$ is the set-valued operator